Freedom camping & self-containment rules in New Zealand

 What to do next

 - Check your current warrant.
-Find your card and note the colour and expiry.
-A blue card is invalid from 7 June 2026 regardless of its printed expiry.
+Find your card and note the colour.
+A blue card is no longer valid regardless of its printed expiry — you'll need a green one to freedom camp.

 - Sort the fixed toilet first if you don't have one — it's the long-lead item and the one most likely to need a fitter.

 - Book a green warrant inspection with an approved certifier.
-Demand spikes near the deadline, so book early.
+Demand spikes over summer, so book ahead.

 - Keep the certificate and register entry handy — enforcement officers and some council apps check the national register.